Wondering how to teach vocabulary meaningfully and effectively? Consider the following scenario:

 I’ll make one section fill-in-the-blank.
 Students need to choose the correct word based on the context clues in the sentence, and they often need to change the word ending in order to make the word fit.
 This tells me they understand how to use the word, not just what it means.

 In another section, I’ll have the students list an example and a non-example of the word, or provide a synonym and antonym that wasn’t discussed in class.
 I sometimes have students write their own analogies of the words to show they understand the relationships.

 Other times, I’ll do a verbal test where I conference with each student (maybe during silent reading time, center time, or writing workshop time), and I’ll ask the students to tell me about each word.

 When I started making vocabulary a fun, interactive, social process that was driven by time provided in the classroom on a daily basis, I noticed a difference in students’ investment.
 Choosing words that they will see outside of class upped the ante, and making assessments more meaningful sealed the deal.
 Meaningful vocabulary instruction is an investment of time and energy, but the rewards are well worth it.

 What strategies do you find helpful to increase engagement and retention for secondary students?
-Share them in the comments!
+Share your thoughts on how to teach vocabulary in the comments!

-You can find the differentiated vocabulary task cards and assignment I like to use in my classroom by clicking on the link below.
+You can find the differentiated vocabulary activities I like to use by clicking on the link below.